Inspiring Australia grant

 “Parasites in Focus” featured on Saturday 24th August 2013 at Perth Zoo and gave zoo patrons a chance to experience an adventure through the fascinating world of parasites with activities suitable for everyone to enjoy, and an opportunity to get “under the skin” of Australia’s parasitologists.

 “Parasites and Pets, Parasites and You – What do you really think you know?” our free public event for the whole family Sunday, 25th August, 5-6 pm, Perth Convention Exhibition Centre, Riverside Theatre.
 Can parasites really burrow through your skin or be a cure for gut diseases?
-Professors Andrew Thompson, Malcolm Jones and Susan Little entertained audienced with some lively talk about parasites and a quiz while the children joined our “Young parasites science club” free, fun, supervised science activities for young scientists during the presentation.
+Professors Andrew Thompson, Malcolm Jones and Susan Little entertained the audience with some lively talk about parasites and a quiz while the children joined our “Young parasites science club” free, fun, supervised science activities for young scientists during the presentation.
+You can watch the quiz in two parts by clicking on each video link below.

 “Profs, Pints and Parasites.
 Friends Without Benefits.”
-Tuesday 27th August, at Aviary Rooftop Bar cnr William St & Murray St Mall.
-Doors and bar open at 5.30pm with the banter kicking off from 6-8pm.
+Tuesday 27th August, at Aviary Rooftop Bar cnr William St & Murray St Mall from 6-8pm.
 From evolution and environment to why you need to “watch your orifices” with new threats on the block – parasites play a far more important (and horrifying) role in the world than you have ever imagined…Follow the twitter feed #profsandpints Cost: Free entry.

 “Parasite Encounters in the Wild” our first event took place on 2nd July 2012 and featured presentations and activities based around parasites and wildlife, with a guest appearance of a Tasmanian Devil.
 Our presenters were Professor Greg Woods, Menzies Institute Tasmania, Professor Andrew Thompson, Murdoch University, Professor Ian Beveridge, The University of Melbourne and Androo Kelly, Trowunna Wildlife Park (who joined us with Tasmanian devil) You can watch this event in four parts by clicking on each video link below.